How Much Is My Age Discrimination Case Worth?

-If you think you have a possible case, find out how much an age discrimination lawsuit is worth before attempting to take action.
+If you think you may have a case, find out how much an age discrimination lawsuit is worth before taking action.

 Average Age Discrimination Settlement Amounts

-Because settlement amounts are often kept confidential, it can be difficult to estimate the amount of average age discrimination settlements.
-Average amounts can vary widely, depending on a number of factors.
+How much is the average age discrimination lawsuit worth?
+Because settlement amounts are often kept confidential, estimating the amount of average age discrimination settlements can be challenging.
+Average amounts can vary widely, depending on several factors.
 For example, the type of case, location, how strong your proof is or the extent of damages can affect your case.
-Keep in mind that your attorney and their success rate can also play a role in what your settlement could be.
+Keep in mind that your attorney and their success rate can also play a role in what your age discrimination lawsuit settlement could be.

-Every attorney is different, so it is beneficial to understand how they would value and represent your case, as well as how they would evaluate the factors above.
+Every attorney is different, so it is beneficial to understand how they would value and represent your case and evaluate the factors above.
 Remember to consider what their track record looks like, as well.
 Consulting with the attorney before pursuing possible litigation can help you see what their average settlements and successes look like.

 Potential Damages to Be Collected